 The gardens at Far Niente are amazingly beautiful in the spring.
-Filled with the most enormous tulips I have ever seen, not to mention the largest single planting of azaleas in California, the gardens are truly incredible.
-Chateau Montelena’s Jade Lake is also a hidden gem.
-You can wander out on the pathway over the lake and snap the swans in action.
+Filled with the most enormous tulips, not to mention the largest single planting of azaleas in California, the gardens are truly incredible.

 In the spring the flowers and cover crops (what grows between the vineyard rows to keep the soil rich) are in full bloom.
-If you're lucky, on a visit to Raymond Vineyard you can spot sheep (and spring babies!) grazing through the vineyards as a sustainable farming practice to clean things up before the growing season.
+If you're lucky, on a visit to Theorem Vineyards you can spot sheep (and spring babies!) grazing through the vineyards as a sustainable farming practice to clean things up before the growing season.

-I love driving through the Carneros region, at the south end of Napa Valley, just after bud break in the spring, is a photographer's dream.
+A springtime drive through the Carneros region at the south end of Napa Valley, just after bud break in the spring, is a photographer's dream.
 The rolling hills perfectly highlight the rows of new buds in the vineyards against a backdrop of green.